OSS-Africa/Governance/README.md

-# **OSSAfrica Governance & Community Framework**
+# OSSAfrica Governance Repository

-*An Open Community Initiative Aligned with Linux Foundation & OpenSSF Principles*
+## An Open Community Initiative

+This repository contains the governance framework, organizational structure, policies, and operational documents for **Open Source & Security Africa (OSSAfrica)**.
+It is intended as the authoritative source for how the community operates, makes decisions, and evolves over time by providing documentation that guides governance, leadership, and community practices.

-## **Overview**
+## Overview

-**Open Source & Security Africa (OSSAfrica)** is a community-driven initiative dedicated to strengthening open source collaboration, security awareness, and contributor growth across the African continent.
-Our governance model draws heavily from practices established by the **Open Source Security Foundation (OpenSSF)** and the **Linux Foundation (LF)**—prioritizing transparency, fairness, openness, and community participation.
+Open Source & Security Africa (OSSAfrica) is a community-driven initiative focused on strengthening open source collaboration, security awareness, and contributor engagement across Africa.
+Our governance model draws heavily from practices established by the **Open Source Security Foundation (OpenSSF)** and the **Linux Foundation (LF)** - prioritizing transparency, fairness, openness, and community participation.

-This repository provides the authoritative source for OSSAfrica’s organizational structure, working groups, governance processes, and documentation that guide how we operate as an open community.

 ## **Mission**

 To build a secure, collaborative, and thriving open source ecosystem across Africa by empowering contributors, security professionals, developers, and communities with education, tooling, mentorship, and sustainable governance.

 ## **Scope**